48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 (Pin on Pinterest!)

-Examples of movement strategies that increase attention:
+Examples of movement activities that increase attention:

 • Toe touches